Upsiton/2DPOLIM_YTW/README.md

 # 2DPOLIM_YTW
-The codes for my master's project "2D Polarization Fluorescence Imaging (2DPOLIM)".
+The codes for my M.Sc. project "2D Polarization Fluorescence Imaging (2DPOLIM)".

 Folder: Polarization Measurement
 Aiming for calculation in the polarization measurement.